1.3 Invest in infrastructure to minimize wastewater spills, emergency releases, and overflows

 During heavy rainstorms, sewer systems with cracked pipes can flood with groundwater causing manholes to overflow.
 Source: Iain Cuthbertson

-Over the past decade, nearly 23,000 wastewater spills were reported in Florida.
-About 5.77 million gallons of untreated sewage and 1.72 million gallons of partially treated sewage was spilled in Sarasota County from 2009 to 2018, altogether more volume than 11 Olympic-size pools (Salman et al., 2019).
-In addition, 57.5 million gallons of reclaimed water (treated for pathogens but not nutrients) was spilled in the last 10 years in Sarasota County.
-Causes of these incidents range from line breaks to heavy rainfall (Figure 1.3.1).
+From 2009 to 2018, approximately 23,000 wastewater spills were reported in Florida.
+In that period, Sarasota County experienced 5.77 million gallons of untreated and 1.72 million gallons of partially treated sewage spills—more than 11 Olympic-sized pools in volume (Salman et al. 2019).
+Additionally, 57.5 million gallons of reclaimed water (treated for pathogens but not nutrients) were spilled locally.
+Causes ranged from line breaks to heavy rainfall (Table 1.3.1).

 Figure 1.3.2.
-Reported wastewater spills, overflows, and releases associated with major wastewater treatment facilities in Sarasota County in 2018.
-City of North Port had no spills reported in 2018.
+Reported wastewater spills, overflows, and releases associated with major wastewater treatment facilities in Sarasota County from July 2017 to March 2025.
 Source: FDEP

-Sarasota County’s Water Pollution Control Code provides for enforcement and fines of up to $10,000 for unauthorized discharges to surface water, groundwater, the ground surface, or stormwater.
-Public Utilities staff respond immediately to all reported spills for cleanup, assessment, and monitoring.
-Fines levied on privately owned facilities and private contractors are deposited to the Pollution Recovery Trust Fund held by Sarasota County Clerk and used for spill cleanup, monitoring, and environmental restoration.
-Recent Trust Fund projects have included spoil island restoration.
-A maximum of 10% of funds can be allocated to administration and enforcement activities.
+The County’s Water Pollution Control Code allows fines of up to $10,000 for unauthorized discharges to surface water, groundwater, the ground surface, or stormwater.
+Public Utilities staff respond immediately to clean up spills, conduct assessments, and monitor conditions.
+Fines levied on private facilities and contractors are deposited into the Pollution Recovery Trust Fund, which is used for cleanup, monitoring, and environmental restoration.
+Recent projects include spoil island restoration.
+Up to 10% of funds may be used for administration and enforcement.

 Approach